Nicholas-devsec/Quote/README.md

-## "Everything is an attack vector.
-It just depends on how you look at it."
+## "Everything is an attack vector. it is just about how you perceive it."

 When I got into DevSecOps, I started seeing security differently.
 It wasn’t just about patching vulnerabilities or running scans.
 It was about how people think.
 Security isn’t just about defense—it’s about perception.